-This is a great option for beginners as you will not have to buy expensive hardware that costs you lost of electricity!
+This is a great option for beginners as you will not have to buy expensive hardware that costs you lots of electricity!

 Of course, nothing in life is free — you will need to invest a certain amount of money to get access to the cloud mining rewards.
-The more that you invest, the greater amount of coins that you can receive.
+The more that you invest, the greater the number of coins that you can receive.

 However, you have to be very careful about which cloud mining company you use.
 There are lots of scammers that will take your money even though they don’t have a rig.
 Do lots of research before you send any money.

 One of the most popular Litecoin cloud mining websites is Hashflare.
-Based in Estonia, Hashflare have been offering Litecoin cloud mining services since 2014.
+Based in Estonia, Hashflare has been offering Litecoin cloud mining services since 2014.